epoupon/lms/README.md

 chown lms:lms /var/lms /var/log/lms.log /var/log/lms.access.log
 ```

+Note: don't forget to give the _lms_ user read access to the music directory you want to scan

 ### Configuration
 _LMS_ uses a configuration file, installed in '/etc/lms.conf'.
 It is recommended to edit this file and change relevant settings (listen address, listen port, working directory, Subsonic API activation, ...)

-All other settings are set using the web interface.
+All other settings are set using the web interface (user management, scan  settings, transcode settings, ...)

 ### Reverse proxy settings
 _LMS_ is shipped with an embedded web server, but it is recommended to deploy behind a reverse proxy.
-You have to set the 'behind-reverse-proxy' option to 'true' in the configuration file.
+You have to set the _behind-reverse-proxy_ option to _true_ in the `lms.conf` configuration file.

-Here is an example to make _LMS_ properly work on myserver.org using nginx.
+Here is an example to make _LMS_ properly work on _myserver.org_ using _nginx_.
 ```
 server {
     listen 80;